SteveJustin1963/tec-FEMBOT/README.md

 - Some made of silicone, which is a durable and flexible material that can closely mimic the texture and feel of human skin.
 - Other made of TPE (thermoplastic elastomer), which is a softer and more affordable material that can also be used to create a realistic feel.
 - Some are solid
-- while others may have a hollow interior with a solid outer layer.
+- while others may have a hollow interior with a solid outer layer of plastic etc,
+- formed over wire frame with rubber balloon inflated bewtween the wrire then a casting taken off that.
 - some are frames with cover plates made of hard or soft part
 -